JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 Julia has had first-class methods to work with multidimensional arrays.
 However, through v1.6, there was no way to create them with pure syntax and minimal allocation overhead.
 You would have to first allocate 1- or 2-dimensional arrays and then `reshape()` it, or `cat()` them together one dimension at a time.
 It was also awkward to create a one-column matrix and single-element higher-dimensional arrays.

 With Julia v1.7, we have added syntax to enable you to write a literal for multidimensional arrays.
-This new syntax makes multidimensional arrays much easier to manipulate in Julia than they were before, and we believe it compares favorably with creation of multidimensional arrays in other languages:
+This new syntax makes multidimensional arrays much easier to manipulate in Julia than they were before, and we believe it compares favorably with the creation of multidimensional arrays in other languages:
 ```
 Julia v1.7:
 [1 2 ; 3 4 ;;; 5 6 ; 7 8]